afni/afni_doc/background_install/unix_tutorial/basic/basic_05.vars.rst

 ****************************
 Basic Unix : shell variables
 ****************************

-setting and applying shell variables
+Setting and applying shell variables

    Use of variables is essential in writing processing scripts, allowing the scripts to be easily modified for use with different